mpapadomanolaki/smooth-transformer-PyTorch/README.md

 This is a PyTorch implementation of the 2D transformer layer presented in https://github.com/stergioc/smooth-transformer.

-# Use train.py to run this code.
+# To run this code type:
+python train.py

+# Version of employed packages:
+-pytorch 1.5.1
+-python 3.6.10
+-matplotlib 3.2.2